 loading...

-If you do buy something, and you have lost money, Babin says you should contact law enforcement.
+If you do buy something and you lose money, Babin says you should contact law enforcement.
 After that, you can record what happened in the Scam Tracker section of their website.

-In the end, just put safety first, and never give out any personal information.
-There is nothing wrong with asking plenty of questions to make sure you aren't being scammed.
+Ultimately, just put safety first and never give out any personal information.
+There is nothing wrong with asking plenty of questions to ensure you aren't being scammed.

 QUIZ: Can you identify 50 famous companies by their logos?